 Students returning to the University to complete certification must see the Spanish certification coordinator to receive a deficiency plan.
 All criteria outlined in the plan must be met before the student will be permitted to take the Spanish TExES.

-For further information on required professional development courses, the Professional Development TExES (PPR-160), and other Teacher Certification requirements, please see the College of Education section of this catalog.
-Students should also consult the Certification Office of the College of Education for complete and current information about Teacher Certification requirements.
+For information on required professional development courses, the Professional Development TExES (PPR-160), and other teacher certification requirements, please see the College of Education section of this catalog.
+Students should also consult the Certification Office of the College of Education for complete and current information about teacher certification requirements.

 First-Year Seminars (when applicable)*